Fast reconstruction of single-shot wide-angle diffraction images through deep learning: Network Design and Training

 Based upon the quaternion representation of rotations, we can find a unique, bijective parametrization of arbitrary icosahedra of uniform density by a vector with five scalar entries: the four components of the quaternions and the radius of the circumsphere.
 On the other hand, the associated scattering patterns can be understood as two-dimensional single-channel (or grayscale) images with a size of 128x128 pixels.
 For the regression task of assigning a parameter vector to an image, we utilize the ResNet architecture of a convolutional neural network with 34 layers.
 This architecture was found to both offer the complexity needed for learning the specified task while also keeping the number of free parameters as low as possible to counteract overfitting and minimizing training times.

 The exact network structure is visualized in \Fref{fig:netScheme}.
 It is composed of an initial 7x7 convolution layer with stride 2 and 64 filters, followed by a 2x2 max pooling for lateral dimension reductions, feeding into four stacks of 3, 4, 6 and 4 consecutive residual blocks as defined in \cite{He_2016resNet} with 64, 128, 256 and 512 filters each, respectively.
 The first convolution of each stack has stride 2 and consequently the corresponding identity shortcut is implemented by 1x1 convolutions.
-Behind the final residual layer follows a global average pooling operation, reducing the tensor size to a 512-vector from which the terminal 5-vector is computed by a fully connected layer.
+Behind the final residual layer follows a global average pooling operation, reducing the tensor size to a 512-vector from which the terminal 5-vector, composed of the four quaternion components and the radius, is computed by a fully connected layer.
 All activation functions are set to tanh.

 Upon training, the network parameters were optimized to minimize the mean-squared deviation of the predicted parameters compared to their target values.
 The training was performed on an Nvidia GTX 1060 consumer graphics card with the Wolfram language neural network framework, which was completed within approximately $4 \, \mathrm{h}$.
 During training, the generalization capability is supervised by checking the prediction on the validation set after each iteration on the training set.